kushwahapawan527/radar-system-esp32/README.md

 ## 💻 Code
 The code is available in: `radar_system.ino`

+⚠️ Note:
+The code provided in this repository is the actual working implementation of the project.
+The code included in the project report is a simplified/earlier version and may not fully represent the final working system.

 ## 🌐 How to Use
 1. Upload code to ESP32
 2. Connect to WiFi: **ESP32-Radar**